dbt-labs/coalesce-22-inherited-project-refactoring-workshop/README.md

 created this workshop to give you some tips and tricks for wrangling that DAG.

 __Prerequisites__:
+This workshop assumes that you're a bit familiar with dbt.
+At a minimun you should know how to:
+- Generate documentation
+- Run commands and compile code
+- Create branches

 <details>
   <summary> Live participants </summary>